wbcmedia/wbcmedia.github.io/draft.md

 **_Stormy Spaniels_** : Thanks Roxy.
 Well, it's going to be a lovely day if you're a Scorpio, a Leo or a Gemini with temperatures expected to reach 25 degrees.
 However if you're a Pisces then there's a high chance of snow later in the day.
 Capricorns can expect to meet a tall dark stranger but it's bad news if you're Libra, or Asparagus.
 I'll be back with more weatherscopes after 9.

 **_Roxy Belmeadows_** : Oh dear, I'm an Asparagus myself, sounds like I'd better stay indoors.
 And finally... a man from Bosley has set a new record for putting ferrets down his trousers.
 Mr Reg Compost managed to keep 43 ferrets in his pants for 5 minutes, breaking the previous record held by Yorkshireman, Seth Arkinstall.
-Reg says he's delighted to be a world record holder and looks forward to celebrating with his wife Mavis as soon as he's released from Macclesfield General Hospital.
+Reg says he's delighted to be a world record holder and looks forward to celebrating with his wife Mavis, as soon as he's released from Macclesfield General Hospital.

 ---